PLEASE, NOTE:

 Where do I apply for citizenship?

-Descendants of Italian citizens born in Canada or other foreign country and residing in this consular jurisdiction (Ontario, Manitoba and NW Territories) may apply for recognition of Italian Citizenship at the Consulate General of Italy in Toronto.
+You must apply for citizenship through the Italian Authority in whose jurisdiction you legally reside as proven by official documents (for ex. driving license).
+Descendants of Italian citizens born in Canada or other foreign countries AND LEGALLY RESIDING in this consular jurisdiction (Ontario, Manitoba and NW Territories) apply for recognition of Italian Citizenship at the Consulate General of Italy in Toronto.

 I have a Canadian temporary visa OR I’m in Canada as an undocumented immigrant.
 Can I apply for Italian citizenship at the Consulate General of Italy in Toronto?

-Can I submit my application to another Consulate or Italian Authority if they have an earlier appointment, even if I don’t have my residence in that jurisdiction?
+Can I submit my application to another Consulate or Italian Authority if they have an earlier appointment, even if I don’t have my legal residence in that jurisdiction?

 Does the consulate provide assistance in obtaining documentation?